 She made the observations during a field activity by her committee to the Office of the Auditor General – Hoima Regional Office.

-The committee has been interacting with the Accounting Officers for Kibaale, Kasese, Kabarole, Hoima, Bunyangabo, Kyenjojo, Masindi, Buliisa and Kiryandongo districts, including the respective municipalities and sub counties from 18th to 21st June 2019.
+The committee has been interacting with the Accounting Officers for Kibaale, Kasese, Kabarole, Hoima, Bunyangabo, Kyenjojo, Masindi, Buliisa and Kiryandongo districts, including the respective municipalities and sub counties.

 “The Youth Livelihood Programme is a revolving fund and failure to repay in a timely manner implies that other eligible groups are unable to access funding,” she said.